jonascarpay/apecs/examples/Shmup.md

 Rendering in gloss means producing a `Picture` value (and a lot of Double/Float conversion).
-Since pictures are composed monoidically, we can do this in `cfold`. `drawComponents` takes a drawing function for a single component, and uses it to draw every such component:
+Since pictures are composed monoidically, we can do this in `cfold`.
+We have not seen `cfold` before, but it is to `cmap` as `foldl` is to `map`. `drawComponents` takes a drawing function for a single component, and uses it to draw every such component:

 ```haskell
 drawComponents :: Get World c => (c -> Picture) -> System' Picture